 Can be included here the enrichment analysis with the clinical data (To be discussed further next meeting).

 Any more ideas of what I could do, or is it enough?

+FOLLOW TEMPLATES OF THE PAPERS YOU HAVE AS LITERATURE/REFERENCE LIST….
+USE THEM AS THE TEMPLATE FOR WRITING BY “REWRITING WHAT THEY DID” WITHOUT PLAGIARISM OR GETTING THEIR CONCEPT IDEA

 DISCUSSION